elw1s/DrawnPlay-Buddy/README.md

 ```

 After running the program on the Raspberry Pi, you should hear the motors running.
 The servos will move to their initial positions and be calibrated.

+## Usage

+After the embedded system is running, open either the Desktop or Mobile application.
+For the Desktop application, connect to the embedded system by entering the IP and Port in the Settings menu.
+Then, use the desired features of the applications to make the robot draw or play games.
+Have fun!